Spacecraft propulsion

-Several methods of pragmatic spacecraft propulsion have been developed, each having its own drawbacks and advantages.
-Most satellites have simple reliable chemical thrusters (often monopropellant rockets) or resistojet rockets for orbital station-keeping, while a few use momentum wheels for attitude control.
+Several methods of pragmatic spacecraft propulsion have been developed, each having its own advantages and drawbacks.
+Most satellites use simple reliable chemical thrusters such as monopropellant rockets or resistojet rockets to maintain orbital station-keeping, while a few use momentum wheels for attitude control.
 Russian and antecedent Soviet bloc satellites have used electric propulsion for decades, and newer Western geo-orbiting spacecraft are starting to use them for north–south station-keeping and orbit raising.
-Interplanetary vehicles mostly use chemical rockets as well, although a few have used electric propulsion such as ion thrusters and Hall-effect thrusters.
-Various technologies need to support everything from small satellites and robotic deep space exploration to space stations and human missions to Mars.
+Most interplanetary spacecraft use chemical rocket propulsion as well; a few have used electric propulsion methods such as ion thrusters and Hall-effect thrusters.